-Description: The embankment along the Owenass prevents flooding of the properties in the floodplain upstream of Mountmellick town.
+Description: As with Option 2A, the embankment along the Owenass prevents flooding of the properties in the floodplain upstream of Mountmellick town.
 The embankment blocks the cross flow removing the flood risk to these upstream properties and land.

 Benefits: Protection for five additional properties outside Mountmellick, and a substantial area of agricultural land between the two rivers.